fell-z/ruby-top/README.md

-7. Event Manager, this project differs from the others because it's a adaptation of a tutorial from Jump Start Lab, it mainly contains use cases with APIS like the 'Google Civic API' and the Ruby builtins classes like 'Time' and 'CSV'
+7. Event Manager, this project differs from the others because it's a adaptation of a tutorial from Jump Start Lab, it mainly contains use cases with APIS like the 'Google Civic API' and the Ruby builtins classes like 'Time' and 'CSV'.

+8. [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)), a simple game written in the Ruby language, using my new serialization skills to implement a save and load game state feature.